 Two towns built from shipwrecks don't make Ted Elliott a thief.

 It's pretty clear that the story has little to do with Pirates of the Caribbean or the Monkey Island games.

 But there are similarities

-and in the end it doesn't really matter.
+In the end Pirates of the Caribbean was released with its own story, and a handful of shallow similarities to Monkey Island.
+These might have been borrowed, they might not have been, and in the end it doesn't really matter.
 Curse of Monkey Island was scrapped alongside a Sam & Max feature called Plunge Through Space.

 Still, one can't help but wonder what we lost.
 One

-Copyright © 1996-2014 The Monkey Island SCUMM Bar.
+Copyright © 1996-2022 The Monkey Island SCUMM Bar.
 All rights reserved.
 No part of this web page may be reproduced in any way.